-The faith is that TOE will be a simple theory in that it will have very few basic fundamental laws or axioms and few or even no free parameters.
+TOE would be the fundamental physical law.
+From TOE all known physical laws and general formulae could be derived.
+The faith is that it will in a simple theory in that it will have very few basic fundamental laws or axioms and few or even no free parameters.
 It's not likely to be simple in an everyday sense-you'd likely need three years of study to understand it.